jdcloudcom/en/documentation/Middleware/Message-Queue/API-Reference/Call-Method/Signature-Algorithm.md

 Apply for AccessKey and SecretKey key pair (AK/SK for short) on the AccessKey Management page under the User Center Account Management of JD Cloud.
 The AK/SK information should be kept properly, which, if lost, may cause illegal users to use this information to manipulate your resources on the cloud, causing losses to your data and property.
-The AK/SK key pair are allowed to be enabled or disabled, which after enabled, can be used to call OpenAPI, and after disabled, cannot be used to call OpenAPI.
+The AK/SK key pair are allowed to be enabled or disabled, which after being enabled, can be used to call OpenAPI, and after being disabled, cannot be used to call OpenAPI.

 The message queue JCQ HttpProxy service will authenticate the request of each access, and each submitted request needs to include a signature in the request's header.
 The message queue JCQ will authenticate the identity of the sender of a request by symmetric encryption with AK/SK, and the request will be considered valid if the calculated signature is the same as the one provided;
-Otherwise this request will be denied and HTTP 403, Authentication failed error will be returned.
+Otherwise this request will be denied and HTTP 403, Authentication failed error, will be returned.

 ### The rule for generation of signature is as follows: